MoazIrfan/MoazIrfan/README.md

 Love automation.
 Automate workflows and processes.

+Worked on projects for Fortune 100 companies.

+Worked remotely with overseas Scrum team.

 Check out my site on https://moazirfan.com to discover some cool stuff about me.

 <br>